Hell in a Cell (2022): Background

-The event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The 14th annual and final Hell in a Cell event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

 Hell in a Cell was a professional wrestling event produced annually by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it was also available via livestreaming in 2014.
 The concept of the event came from the promotion's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.

 On October 25, 2021, WWE revealed their 2022 major event calendar for the Raw and SmackDown brands, with an event slotted for Sunday, June 5, 2022, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
 On March 4, 2022, that event was revealed to be the 14th Hell in a Cell, and was the third Hell in a Cell to not be held in the month of October after the September 2018 event and the 2021 event (which moved the series up to June).
-It aired on pay-per-view (PPV) worldwide and was available to livestream on Peacock in the United States and the WWE Network in international markets.
+This was the first Hell in a Cell event to be branded as a "premium live event", a term the company introduced on January 1 to refer to its events that are available on PPV and via livestreaming, which at the time was Peacock in the United States and the WWE Network in most international markets.